furlongm/openvpn-monitor/README.md

 ## License

-OpenVPN-Monitor is licensed under the GPLv3, a copy of which can be found in the COPYING file.
+openvpn-monitor is licensed under the GPLv3, a copy of which can be found in the COPYING file.